Integrable measure equivalence and rigidity of hyperbolic lattices: Introduction and statement of the main results

 \subsection{Acknowledgements}

-Uri Bader and Alex Furman were supported in part by the BSF grant 2008267.
-Uri Bader was also supported in part by the ISF grant number 704/08 and the GIF grant 2191-1826.6/2007.
-Alex Furman was also supported in part by the NSF grants DMS 0604611 and 0905977.
-Roman Sauer acknowledges support from the \emph{Deutsche Forschungsgemeinschaft}, made through grant SA 1661/1-2.
+U. Bader and A. Furman were supported in part by the BSF grant 2008267.
+U. Bader was also supported in part by the ISF grant~704/08 and the ERC grant~306706.
+A. Furman was partly supported by the NSF grants DMS 0604611 and 0905977.
+R. Sauer acknowledges support from the \emph{Deutsche Forschungsgemeinschaft}, made through grant SA 1661/1-2.

+We thank the referee for his detailed and careful report, especially for his recommendations that led to a restructuring of section~3 in a previous version.